StefanoMagni/ModellingRegulatorsFOXP3/README.md

 To run our code:

 1. Download the full content of the directory containing this README file.
-2. Make sure you have installed Matlab (we developed the code under version 2016b, so we suggest this or subsequent versions).
+2. Make sure you have installed MATLAB (we developed the code under versions 2016a, 2016b and 2017a, so we suggest these or subsequent versions).
-3. Open Matlab.
+3. Open MATLAB.
 4. Select the script corresponding to the analysis you are interested in running, and run it.